joewong1227/ng-store/README.md

 	sandbox: true,
 },
 ```
-3.Add products in the `items.json` file.
+3. Add products in the `items.json` file.

 # To-do list
 There are plenty of custom configurations could be done easily but I have not started the documentation/testing yet: